Real-Time Dynamics in Two Dimensions with Tensor Network States via Time-Dependent Variational Monte Carlo: Introduction

-While dynamical simulations with matrix product states (MPS) are enormously successful in 1D \cite{TDVP, TEBD, WII, iTEBD}, the situation in 2D is far more challenging.
-In contrast to the extensive 1D literature, only a small number of works—represented by Refs. \cite{czarnik2018time, czarnik2019time,hubig2019time,hubig2020evaluation,lin2021efficient,dziarmaga2022time,ponnaganti2022real,tindall2023gauging,espinoza2024spectral,motoyama2025tenes,dai2025fermionic}, have reported real-time simulations using PEPS or iPEPS, illustrating the general difficulty of the problem.
+While dynamical simulations with matrix product states (MPS) are enormously successful in 1D \cite{TDVP, TEBD, WII, iTEBD}, the situation with PEPS in 2D is much more challenging.
+In contrast to the extensive 1D literature, only a small number of works—represented by Refs. \cite{czarnik2018time, czarnik2019time,hubig2019time,hubig2020evaluation,lin2021efficient,dziarmaga2021time,dziarmaga2022time,ponnaganti2022real,tindall2023gauging,espinoza2024spectral,motoyama2025tenes,dai2025fermionic}, have reported real-time simulations using PEPS or infinite PEPS (iPEPS), illustrating the general difficulty of the problem.
 Traditional approaches to dynamical PEPS have relied on full-update-like methods based on double-layer contraction \cite{full_update_1, full_update_2, algorithm_finite_peps}, which face several challenges: (a) high cost of double-layer contraction, (b) difficulty in fixing the PEPS gauge freedom, and (c) loss of positivity in the quantum metric approximately obtained from the contraction of the double-layer environment.
 In Sec. \ref{subsec:comparison}, we explain that, within PEPS--tVMC, the last two issues are naturally resolved while the first one is significantly alleviated, at the expense of manageable statistical noise.
+We also note that, PEPS time-evolution, based on simple updates (SU) \cite{simple_update}, has recently experienced an exciting renaissance due to a new interpretation and improvement via belief propagation \cite{alkabetz2021belief,guo2023blockbp,evenbly2026loop}, giving impressive results on complex dynamics problems in tandem with recent experiments \cite{tindall2024efficient,begusic2024fast,tindall2025dynamics,lee2025scalable,luchnikov2024largescale}.
+We expect such progress to continue, co-growing with the development of quantum computers.